Design System

 The design system’s primary goal was to operationalize good design, make quality repeatable, accessible, and measurable across the organization.

-Foundational, styling, component, layout, and UX writing patterns were created
+Foundational, styling, component, layout, and UX writing patterns, symbols, and process guides were created

 Strategy